 Before you commit the money to buy (or the time to build) a pulse-measurement device, we recommend that you take a look at these tutorials, which will give you an idea of what's involved in measuring an ultrashort laser pulse.

 Invented in the 1960s, intensity autocorrelation was the first pulse-measurement technique.
-It uses the pulse to measure itself, splitting the it in two, variably delaying one with respect to the other, and overlapping them in some rapidly responding nonlinear-optical medium.
-Unfortunately, it yields only a blurry black and white image of the pulse intensity.
-Nevertheless, it's important to understand it because FROG and GRENOUILLE are simply spectrally resolved autocorrelations--a seemingly minor variation, but, it turns out, a major improvement.
+It uses the pulse to measure itself, splitting it in two, variably delaying one with respect to the other, and overlapping them in some rapidly responding nonlinear-optical medium.
+Unfortunately, it yields only a blurry black and white image of the pulse intensity and no information about the phase.
+Nevertheless, it's important to understand it because FROG and GRENOUILLE are simply spectrally resolved autocorrelations—a seemingly minor variation, but, it turns out, a major improvement.

 Frequency-resolved-optical-gating (FROG) is the only reliable technique for completely characterizing an ultrashort laser pulse in time.
 Since its introduction in 1991, FROG has evolved into a marvelously general and powerful technique for measuring ultrashort laser pulses.
 Instead of measuring an autocorrelator signal energy vs. delay, which yields a simple autocorrelation, FROG involves measuring the signal spectrum vs. delay.
 This extra dimension is the key to measuring pulses completely and without the need for assumptions.
 This tutorial introduces the FROG technique and its capabilities.